Fellow-Consulting-AG/docapp-docs/docs/te2/fellow-te2-plugin.md

 <iframe width="840" height="472.5" src="https://www.youtube-nocookie.com/embed/Nmr-R3jb0Fw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-The TE² Plugin is a cloud-based repository solution for Ephesoft Transact software which is focused on extracting autonomously and automatically the line items in a table.
+The TE² Plugin is a cloud-based repository solution for Ephesoft Transact software which is focused on extracting the line items in a table, autonomously and automatically.

 Through the cloud-based Polydocs GmbH Table Extraction Repository, you access a pool of rules from all users of the plugin.